pinderby/aPixHub/README.md

     BaseModel.js
     PropertyTypes.js
 ```
-Make sure these file have the proper filenames to avoid reference errors.
+Make sure these files have the proper filenames to avoid reference errors.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).